twastvedt/atlas-wiki/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve Wiki.js
+about: Create a report to help us improve Atlas
 title: ''
 labels: ''
-assignees: NGPixel
+assignees: ''

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
+Is this a bug with Atlas and not Wiki.js?

 **To Reproduce**
 Steps to reproduce the behavior: